ashdehghan/NEExT/README.md

 ```

 ### Graph Data Format
-You can use a few different data formats to upload data inot NEExT.
+You can use a few different data formats to upload data into NEExT.
 Currently, it allows for:
 * CSV files
 * NetworkX Objects
 See below for examples of using different data formats.